upstash/stylegenie/README.md

 https://stylegenie.vercel.app

-Note: The demo supports 10 requests per day.
-If you would like to test the system more than 10 times, please contact me.
+Note: The demo supports 20 requests per day.
+If you would like to test the system more than 20 times, please contact me.

+> [!NOTE]
+> **This project is a Community Project.**
+>
+> The project is maintained and supported by the community.
+Upstash may contribute but does not officially support or assume responsibility for it.

 ## Features